Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Background estimation

-\textbf{The exclusive background} comes primarily from incorrectly identified particles species.
-Namely, when the event passes all the selection criteria but is misidentified due to the incorrectly identified particle species.
+The exclusive background comes primarily from incorrectly identified particles species.
+This occurs when the event passes all the selection criteria but is misidentified due to the incorrectly identified particle species.
 The dominant contribution to this background comes from $\pi^+\pi^-$ pairs misidentified as $K^+K^-$ or $p\bar{p}$ pairs.
 The phase space of the measurement is limited to preserve high pair identification efficiency and low probability of misidentification.
-This background is estimated to be $< 1\%$, and therefore negligible.
+This background is estimated using the PID efficiency evaluated for hadron pairs as a function of $(\pT^{\text{max}}, \pT^{\text{min}})$, defined as the larger and smaller transverse momenta of the two hadrons.
+The true yield is obtained by correcting the measured transverse-momentum distributions for the corresponding PID probabilities.
+The resulting contribution of exclusive background is found to be $< 1\%$, and therefore negligible.
+Photoproduction can also be an exclusive background.
+In most cases, the transverse momentum of the protons originating from the photon vertex is too small to be detected within the fiducial acceptance of the RP detectors, but there is a non-negligible tail to higher values.
+In addition, events with proton dissociation may contribute~\cite{LangPDF}.
+These sources of background have not been precisely evaluated.

-\textbf{The non-exclusive background} is the dominant source of background.
+The non-exclusive background is expected to be the dominant source of background.
 It arises from non-exclusive events that imitate the $h^+h^-$ topology of CEP: two forward protons, two opposite sign central tracks and large rapidity gaps.
 The most common sources of the non-exclusive background are:

-\begin{enumerate} \item \textbf{Accidental coincidences (pile-up):} there can be accidental coincidences of the forward and central system.
+\begin{enumerate} \item Accidental coincidences (pile-up): there can be accidental coincidences of the forward and central system.
 For example, the overlap of elastic scattering with another inelastic interaction in the central system can imitate a CEP event.
-Or, it can also be an overlap of a single diffraction event with a proton from the beam halo. \item \textbf{Central Diffraction:} for example, a CEP event with a higher number of produced particles, where only two are detected. \end{enumerate}
+Or, it can also be an overlap of a single diffraction event with a proton from the beam halo. \item Central Diffraction: for example, a CEP event with a higher number of produced particles, where only two are detected. \end{enumerate}

+The non-exclusive background subtraction is carried out using missing transverse momentum.
+The method described here is described for the invariant mass of $\pi^+\pi^-$, $m(\pi^+\pi^-)$.
+The same procedure is used for all other observables studied in this analysis.